irongiant33/gr-halow/docs.md

     - this will also help you answer the question "why delay by 16 samples?", "is there significance to a 48 'window size' moving average?", and "how does a 320 'sync length' impact the WiFi long sync?", "what is the significance of the FFT size 64?"
     - "is there a significance to a 48 'window size' moving average?" if 48 is the number of coded bits per subcarrier in standard WiFi, then according to Table 23-41 above, the number of coded bits per subcarrier (N_CBPS) is 24 for 1 MHz MCS=0.
     - "what is the significance of the FFT size 64?" might have something to do with the fact there is a filter kernel with 64 complex samples in the WiFi Sync Long source code that is correlated with the input: https://github.com/bastibl/gr-ieee802-11/blob/ce7097384bb29f9e73777cf1458a072a90430528/lib/sync_long.cc#L257
+        - should be due to the 64 total possible subcarriers.
 - [ ] the 1MHz interleaver is different, as shown in [1mhz interleaver](media/1mhz_interleaver.png).
 How do you implement the new one?
 - [ ] test your theory of the autocorrelation hidden in plain sight with the wifi_rx.grc flowgraph.
 Use a canned example to make it easier.
 - [ ] use gr-ieee802_11 built in simulation transceiver to figure out what right should look like